 There are several possible causes.
 Turning off the camera while it’s writing images, a malfunctioning card reader, improperly or incompletely formatted cards, or a failing card can cause this to happen.
+However, the most common reason appears to be a faulty or failing card reader.
 It happened to me and I never was able to figure out how, but I trashed the SD card, took a few precautions, and it hasn’t happened since.
 Quality SD cards are robust and should last years; however, stuff happens.
 I’ve read of photographers who have accidentally run an SD card through the laundry and were still able to download images.
 In contrast, CF cards are a bit more fragile.

 The reason the image may look fine in your camera is because it is displaying an embedded, low-quality JPG file, not the entirety of the image file itself.
 Unfortunately, this means that the card can be failing and you have no idea until it’s too late.
 How do you prevent this?

 - Use top quality SD cards from Lexar, SanDisk, etc. I’m always surprised at people who spend $1,000 or more on a camera and then put cheap cards (or batteries, but that’s another story) in them.
 The pleasure of saving a few dollars will evaporate if you lose images.

 - Format the card in your camera before each use.
 Formatting resets the file pointers on the card, essentially refreshing the file structure.
 It takes about 15 seconds, tops.